 an alloy background.

-The engine of the Z1B was produced in a bare aluminium finish as with the
+The Z1B engine was produced in a bare aluminium finish as with the

 The Z1B instruments were similar to the earlier Z1A.